-At InfluxData, one of the common questions we’ve been getting asked by developers and architects alike the last few months is, “How does InfluxDB compare to OpenTSDB for time-series workloads?”
+At InfluxData, one of the common questions we regularly get asked by developers and architects alike the last few months is: “How does InfluxDB compare to OpenTSDB for time series workloads?”
 This question might be prompted for a few reasons.
 First, if they’re starting a brand new project and doing the due diligence of evaluating a few solutions head-to-head, it can be helpful in creating their comparison grid.
 Second, they might already be using OpenTSDB for ingesting logs in an existing monitoring setup, but would like to now see how they can integrate metrics collection into their system and believe there might be a better solution than OpenTSDB for this task.

-Over the last few weeks we set out to compare the performance and features of InfluxDB and OpenTSDB for common time-series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
-InfluxDB outperformed OpenTSDB in all three tests with 5x greater write throughput per server, while using 16.5x less disk space when compared against OpenTSDB’s time series optimized configuration, and delivering 4.0x faster response times for tested queries.
+Over the last few weeks, we set out to compare the performance and features of InfluxDB and OpenTSDB for common time series workloads, specifically looking at the rates of data ingestion, on-disk data compression, and query performance.
+InfluxDB outperformed OpenTSDB in all three tests with 9x greater write throughput per server, while using 8x less disk space when compared against OpenTSDB’s time series optimized configuration, and delivering 7x faster response times for tested queries.

 Now, let’s take a look at the results…

 InfluxDB is an open source Time Series Database written in Go.
 At its core is a custom-built storage engine called the Time-Structured Merge (TSM) Tree, which is optimized for time series data.
 Controlled by a custom SQL-like query language named InfluxQL, InfluxDB provides out-of-the-box support for mathematical and statistical functions across time ranges and is perfect for custom monitoring and metrics collection, real-time analytics, plus IoT and sensor data workloads.